 Measurement can also be a challenge.
 First, you must develop a comprehensive measurement framework to track results across all segments and channels.
 Otherwise, you won’t be able to determine which parts or media are performing well and need more budget investment.
 It will also be tough to get buy-in from other stakeholders about what to measure.

 It cannot be easy to maintain consistency when managing multiple segments.
 Each segment will have its budget, creative guidelines, and processes.
 This can make it hard to keep track of everything and ensure that each piece gets the attention it needs.
 One of the biggest challenges in developing a multi-segment marketing strategy is ensuring that the message is consistent.
-However, it’s essential to maintain a cohesive brand strategy and customer experience.
+However, it’s essential to maintain cohesive B2B marketing strategies and customer experiences.

 Multi-segment marketing strategy examples